elatella/jenkins-techlab/content/en/docs/19_write_migrate_your_own_projects/_index.en.md

 * keep even the configuration of your pipelines (triggers, logrotation, ...) under version control in your pipeline scripts
 * use the declarative pipelines
 * extract functionality in shared libraries for reuse
-* keep the jenkins slaves stateless
+* keep the jenkins workers stateless
 * use tools to build your software
 * have fun!